WillStevens/scrollreading/pipeline9/readme.md

     - patches/*.bin - all of the patches in a binary qx,qy,vx,vy,vz format (q=quadmesh, v=volume).
 These are in low resolution (4-voxels per quadmesh point).
     - rel.csv - this contains the relationships between all overlapping patches, represented as an affine transformation, along with the variance of the transformations sampled.
 10. To find problem patches run './simpaper10 c'.
 This will load the patches already produced, look for problems, and output badpatches.csv which lists all of the problem patches.
+11. To output a list of 3D coordinates for the central 2D point of each patch run './simpaper10 l'
-11. To produce a visit order and initial 2D placement of patches run './simpaper10 v'
+12. To produce a visit order and initial 2D placement of patches run './simpaper10 v'
-12. To refine positions using a ball-and-spring model run './simpaper h'
+13. To refine positions using a ball-and-spring model run './simpaper h'
-13. To flatten the resulting surface run './simpaper f 30'.
+14. To flatten the resulting surface run './simpaper f 30'.
 This will produce patch_0.bin in OUTPUT_DIR. patch_0.bin is a binary file of ux,uy,vx,vy,vz.
 It can be converted to CSV using bin2csv.
     The resulting csv file can be converted to tifxyz using csv2tifxyz

 The pipeline has been run on windows (using cygwin) and on linux.

+This is the complete list of one-character commands and paramegeters that the program accepts, showing which input files they need and which outputs they produce.

+g [n] : generate n patches.
+Requires folders surface.bp/surface, boundary.bp/surface and patches to exist in the output folder.
+Produces .bin patches in the 'patches' folder.
+The surface.bp and boundary.bp folders keep track of the growing surface and its boundary during patch growth.
+The file 'rel.csv' stores relationships between overlapping patches.

+r [n] : rester generation for a further n patches.
+Requires the same folders as above, and produces the same outputs.